alyssa-lee/myLLannotator/README.md

 1. **Download data:**
 Go to https://rutgers.box.com/v/myLLannotator-data and click the button to download the data.
 2. Unzip `myLLannotator-data.zip` and go into the project directory: `cd myLLannotator-data`
-3. **Download scripts from this github repository:**
+3. **Download scripts from github repository:**
 Save `paper/annotator.py` and `paper/simple-ARG-duplication-analysis.R` into a new subdirectory `src/`.
 Your file structure should look like this:

 ```
 myLLannotator-data